Gluteus Medius Muscle

 Blood supply

-The deep branch of superior gluteal artery.
-The tendon, mainly supplied by the trochanteric anastomosis.
-This anastomosis is formed between the ascending branch of the medial circumflex femoral artery and descending branches of the superior gluteal and inferior gluteal arteries.
+The deep branch of the superior gluteal artery.
+The tendon is mainly supplied by the trochanteric anastomosis.
+This anastomosis is formed between the ascending branch of the medial circumflex femoral artery and the descending branches of the superior gluteal and inferior gluteal arteries.

 Action

-Abduction of the thigh, internal rotation of thigh.
+Abduction of the thigh, internal rotation of the thigh.

 Function